nlsdev/frontend/readme.md

 Gone are the days where we could target a few devices and make them their own breakpoints.
 With hundreds of available screen resolutions we are forced to make our designs work on every possible size.

 Generally, you should create 3 main breakpoints, large, medium, and small -- so it roughly corresponds to desktop, tablet and mobile -- and break your layout down accordingly.
 Beside those main breakpoints, you should aim to make your application fluid so it scales down naturally.
 When the content and/or design breaks we’ll add a breakpoint and go from there.
+Component-specific breakpoints should be made as local variables.

-Sass has a handy plugin called *Sass-breakpoint* which is highly recommended.
+Sass has a handy library called *Sass-breakpoint* which is highly recommended.
 Read more about it in the Tools section below.

 Tools